emqx/emqx-docs/en_US/data-integration/syskeeper.md

 ### Start a Nari SysKeeper Proxy in Security Zone III

-To deliver MQTT messages to Nari SysKeeper, you need to enable a data proxy in Zone III to receive connections from the SysKeeper Forwarder in Zone I-II.
+To deliver MQTT messages through Nari SysKeeper, you need to enable a data proxy in Zone III to receive connections from the SysKeeper Forwarder in Zone I-II.

-This section introduces how to start a Nari SysKeeper proxy in Security Zone III.
+This section introduces how to start a Nari SysKeeper Proxy in Security Zone III.

-1. Go to EMQX Dashboard, and click **Integration** -> **Connector**.
+1. Go to Dashboard, and click **Integration** -> **Connector**.

 2. Click **Create** on the top right corner of the page.
 Select the **SysKeeper Proxy** and click **Next**:

 3. Enter a name for the Connector.
 The name should combine upper/lower case letters or numbers, for example, `my_sysk_proxy`.

 4. Set **Listen Address** to `Address:9002`, for example, `172.17.0.1:9002`.
+The SysKeeper Proxy will start a TCP listener.
+Make sure that the port is not occupied by other processes and that the firewall allows access to this port.

 5. Leave the values of other configuration options as default.

 6. Click the **Create** button.

 Now you have created a Nari SysKeeper Proxy in the Security Zone III.
-Next, you need to create a Nari SysKeeper Forwarder Connector.
+Next, you need to create a Nari SysKeeper Forwarder.

-## Create a SysKeeper Forwarder Connector
+## Create a Connector

-This section demonstrates how to configure a Nari SysKeeper Forwarder Connector in Security Zone I-II to forward the connections to the SysKeeper Proxy.
+This section demonstrates how to configure a Connector for Nari SysKeeper Forwarder in Security Zone I-II to forward the connections to the SysKeeper Proxy.

 1. Go to EMQX Dashboard, and click **Integration** -> **Connector**.